syncfusion-content/maui-docs/MAUI/DataForm/Validation.md

 {% endhighlight %}
 {% endtabs %}

-Refer to this [link] to know more about data annotations in SfDataForm.
+Refer to this `link` to learn more about data annotations in SfDataForm.

 #### Date range attribute

-You can validate the date time value using date range attribute.
+Validate the date time value using the date range attribute.

 {% tabs %}
 {% highlight C# %}